-The Ontario Lottery and Gaming Corporation’s PROLINE lottery products limit betting to minimum two- or three-leg parlays for NFL betting odds and NCAA football betting, NHL hockey betting, NBA betting and NCAA basketball betting, MLB betting, soccer betting (MLS odds, Premier League odds, etc) and some car racing (Formula 1 betting and NASCAR betting).
+The Ontario Lottery and Gaming Corporation’s PROLINE lottery products limit betting to minimum two- or three-leg parlays.
+The sports include NFL betting and NCAA football betting, NHL hockey betting, NBA betting and NCAA basketball betting.
+Plus, there’s MLB betting, soccer betting (MLS odds, Premier League odds, World Cup futures odds etc) and some car racing (Formula 1 betting and NASCAR betting).

 Single-game betting will bring many more options into the fold.
 That could mean golf, tennis, boxing, UFC, and other MMA betting markets launching in Ontario.
-It could also mean the addition of more fringe sports for betting including curling odds, handball, Australian Rules football, rugby odds, table tennis, and more.
+It could also mean the addition of more fringe sports for betting.
+This may include curling odds, handball, Australian Rules football, rugby odds, table tennis, and more.
 It may even open up special and novelty betting markets including those surrounding US elections, the Oscars, and the Grammys.

-Single-game betting also means the minimum two or three leg parlays and the PROLINE product’s forced fixed-spread moneyline wagering will be gone in favour of traditional moneyline, spread, totals, and props betting.
-Single-game betting should also open up futures markets, live betting markets, including period, quarter, half, and halftime bets, and more parlay options, including teasers.
+Single-game betting also means the minimum two or three leg parlays and the PROLINE product’s forced fixed-spread moneyline wagering will be gone.
+In it’s place you’ll find traditional moneyline, spread, totals, and props betting.
+Single-game betting should also open up futures markets, live betting markets.
+This may include period, quarter, half, and halftime bets, and more parlay options, including teasers.

 Legal single-game betting is likely to bring futures betting to Ontario for the first time.
 That means you’ll now find Raptors odds, Leafs odds and Blue Jays odds to make the postseason, win their division, or even win the title in any upcoming (or ongoing) season.
-In fact, it also means the opportunity to bet on who is going to win it all in any sport, at any time, at odds that are adjusted throughout the year alongside a team or athlete’s true chances of capturing glory.
+In fact, it also means the opportunity to bet on who is going to win it all in any sport, at any time.
+Odds on these bets are adjusted throughout the year alongside a team or athlete’s true chances of capturing glory.

 Plus, it will open up futures betting markets for major awards in most sports.
-That means you’ll be able to bet on Blue Jays ace Hyun-Jin Ryu to win the Cy Young, Auston Matthews to win the Hart Trophy as NHL MVP, Hamilton Tiger-Cats receiver Brandon Banks to win CFL Most Outstanding Player honours again, and Raptors star Pascal Siakam to get his due in NBA MVP voting.
+That means you’ll be able to bet on Blue Jays ace Hyun-Jin Ryu to win the Cy Young or Auston Matthews to win the Hart Trophy as NHL MVP.
+Plus, you can bet on Hamilton Tiger-Cats receiver Brandon Banks to win CFL Most Outstanding Player honours again and Raptors star Pascal Siakam to get his due in NBA MVP voting.

-The thing about futures markets is that betting is open all year long, from the offseason through the postseason.
+The thing about futures markets is that betting is open all year long.
+That means the offseason through the postseason.
 However, the odds change as each team or athlete’s chances of winning a title or postseason award increase or decrease.
-That means, for most teams or athletes with a realistic chance of winning, the earlier you get a bet down in the futures market, the better the odds will be.
+That means, for most teams or athletes with a realistic chance of winning, the earlier you get a bet down, the better the odds will be.
 In other words, the earlier you bet on the winner, the bigger the payday you’ll earn.

-The NHL, which has two teams in Ontario, the Toronto Maple Leafs and Ottawa Senators, has sports betting partnership and sponsorship deals with MGM, FanDuel, William Hill, and PointsBet.
+The NHL. has two teams in Ontario: The Toronto Maple Leafs and Ottawa Senators.
+The league also has sports betting partnership and sponsorship deals with MGM, FanDuel, William Hill, and PointsBet.
 In fact, the NHL now has an equity stake PointsBet as a result of that deal.

-Major League Baseball has just one Canadian team, the Toronto Blue Jays, and it also has various sponsorship and data sharing agreements with MGM, FanDuel, DraftKings, and FOXBet.
-The Toronto Raptors are the only NBA team in Canada and the NBA and some of its teams count MGM, FOXBet and FanDuel as official gaming partners.
+Major League Baseball has just one Canadian team: the Toronto Blue Jays.
+This league also has various sponsorship and data sharing agreements with MGM, FanDuel, DraftKings, and FOXBet.
+The Toronto Raptors are the only NBA team in Canada.
+The NBA and some of its teams count MGM, FOXBet and FanDuel as official gaming partners.
 Finally, the CFL has a DFS deal with DraftKings.

 Live in-play betting

-Ontario’s move to open up online gambling to private operators, coupled with the feds legalizing single-game wagering, is sure to bring privately run online sportsbook apps to the province.
-Live in-play, or in-game betting, is a big part of what these apps do, giving you the chance to bet on live games at odds that change alongside the action.
+Ontario’s move to open up online gambling to private operators, coupled with the feds legalizing single-game wagering, will bring privately-run online sportsbook apps to the province.
+Live in-play, or in-game betting, is a big part of what these apps do.
+That gives you the chance to bet on live games at odds that change alongside the action.
 You can hedge bets, make up for some bad bets before a game, or simply increase your action and interest in any game with live betting.